Vivawang identity

 Baishatun Mazu collection

-白沙屯媽祖 (Baishatun Mazu) is a sea goddess who protects sailors.
-Red robes visible from the water, a pink palanquin carried by thousands of pilgrims, ocean wave carvings on every temple surface.
-Each element became a direct input into the packaging.
+Baishatun Mazu is a sea goddess who protects sailors.
+The red robe visible from the ocean, the pink palanquin carried by thousands of followers, wave carvings on temple surfaces.
+Every element becomes direct packaging input.

 Dragon